 Using techniques such as role play, reflection and group discussion, children are taught to develop self-awareness, empathy, resilience, self-management and social skills.
 Lessons and resources are designed and selected to help children address topics at an age appropriate level.
 These lessons support children in setting aspirational goals, coping with difficult situations and dealing with interpersonal issues such as falling out with friends.
 Children are taught to recognise the characteristics of healthy and positive relationships, including online relationships, and how to seek support if they experience problems or have concerns.

-Healthy eating is taught throughout school through PSHE, Science and Design technology where children design and make their own healthy snack.
-Children are encouraged to bring a healthy snack of fruit or vegetables to school each day for breaktime.
+Healthy eating, including nutrition, a balanced diet and the importance of limiting sugar consumption, is taught throughout school in co-ordinated lessons in PSHE, Science and Design Technology.
+As well as learning about what eating healthily means, children in each year group put this into practice by designing and making a healthy snack or meal.
+Children are encouraged to bring a healthy snack of fruit or vegetables to school each day for playtime.

 PSHE, alongside PE, also teaches the importance of regular physical activity to a healthy lifestyle.
 Playtimes are designed to encourage healthy physical activity using "Huff and Puff", "Play Nicely" and the newly installed Trim Trail.